-A growing body of evidence supports that C15:0 is the first essential fatty acid to be discovered in 90 years.† Science has shown that C15:0 has the ability to help your body age more healthfully, starting with your cells.*† As our cells age, they begin to break down, becoming weak and fragile, and leaving us susceptible to age-related illness.
+A growing body of evidence supports that C15:0 is the first essential fatty acid discovered in 90 years.† Science has shown that C15:0 can help the human body age more healthfully, starting with your cells.*† As our cells age, they begin to break down, becoming fragile and leaving us susceptible to age-related illness and oxidation.

-C15:0 helps our cells age healthfully, and you can get your daily intake of C15:0 in a simple, science-backed supplement called fatty15.*† Fatty15 is the only way for you to get the pure powder and vegan-friendly form of C15:0 (FA15™) to your cells without bad saturated fats (like even-chains) hopping along for the ride.
+You can get your daily intake of C15:0 in a simple, science-backed supplement called fatty15.*† Fatty15 is the only way to get the pure powder and vegan-friendly form of C15:0 (FA15™) to your cells without bad saturated fats (like even-chains) hopping along for the ride.

 Science supports that fatty15 works to keep your cells supported and healthy by:*†

-- Boosting mitochondria.
 Fatty15 keeps your mitochondria working hard.
 As we age, our mitochondria become sluggish, decreasing our cell’s energy output and increasing cellular stress.
-Fatty15 restores mitochondrial function, so our cells get the energy they need.
+Fatty15 restores mitochondrial function so our cells get the energy they need.

-- Advancing cellular homeostasis.
 Our immune system and metabolism can become unbalanced over time.
-Fatty15 works to help keep our immune and metabolic systems functioning properly, so both our cells and our bodies remain balanced.
+Fatty15 works to help keep our immune and metabolic systems functioning properly, so our cells and bodies remain balanced.

-We have the opportunity to effectively change how we age, improve our overall health, and live longer, more healthful lives by adding a simple fatty acid back into our diets.*† With the help of fatty15, you can give your cells the fighting chance they deserve to remain healthy as they age, which will help you feel better and be able to do the things you love to do, longer.*†
+We can effectively change how we age, support our overall health, and live more healthful lives by adding a simple fatty acid into our diets.*† With the help of fatty15, you can give your cells a fighting chance to remain healthy as they age, which will help you feel better and be able to do the things you love to do, longer.*†

 You May Also Like...